The Meaning of War Is Peace, Freedom Is Slavery, and Ignorance Is Strength in Orwell's "1984"

 What Is the Meaning of "Freedom is Slavery" in 1984?

-The second motto, Freedom is Slavery, is related that the party imparts to the community that anyone who become independent of society’s control is bound to be unsuccessful.
+The second motto, Freedom is Slavery, represents the message that the party imparts to the community that anyone who become independent of society’s control is bound to be unsuccessful.
 A society that is based on free will result in chaos and the devolvement of the society.
 Since the slogan is commutative, if freedom is slavery then slavery is freedom.
 Here, the Party communicates the message that those who are willing to subjugate themselves to the collective will or the will of the society which by definition is the will of the Party, will be freed from danger and wanting what they can’t have.
 Society defines what is good, what is acceptable, what is desirable.
 Those who focus on those things and on fulfilling the will of the society will be free from despair and will lack nothing, at least nothing that society, or the Party, condones.

 The Party embodies the idea of a paternalistic structure for those who live in Oceania.
 Hence, the idea of the Government surveilling it’s citizens being presented under the guise of “Big Brother.”
 Adherence to the ideals and rules are ensured by this individual, who is presented as a family member and who is supposed to only have the best interests of the people in mind.